 Some people have a particular age in mind.
 Others plan to leave work once they have a certain amount in super.
-For yet others, their retirement date will be once they’ve completed a particular project or piece of work, or once their partner is also ready to retire.
+For yet others, their retirement date will be once they’ve completed a particular project or piece of work And for some, it will be once their partner is also ready to retire.

-Whatever it is that you think will launch you into retirement, it’s worth considering the fact that a large proportion of people leave work long before they planned to.
+Whatever it is that you think will launch you into retirement, consider that many people retire before they planned to.

 In fact, the difference between the age the average person plans to leave work and the age that the average person actually does leave work is as much as 13 years earlier for women and 6 years for men.

 That might sound confronting, but the good news is that just under half of retirees (46%) leave work because they are eligible to access their super.
 It means a great number of people are in a position where leaving paid employment earlier than planned is a positive choice, rather than something they are forced to do due to ill health or caring responsibilities.